 PSG's 10 biggest sales of all time

-Paris Saint-Germain have become one of European football's superpowers over the last decade.
+Paris Saint-Germain have become a prime destination for many of Europe’s best player over the last decade.

-In June of 2011, the Ligue 1 side were purchased by Qatar Sports Investments backed by Tamim bin Hamad Al Thani, the French champions have spent big on star quality at a remarkable rate.
+Ever since the Ligue 1 side were acquired by Qatar Sports Investments backed by Tamim bin Hamad Al Thani, the French champions have spent big on star quality at a remarkable rate.

 10. Mamadou Sakho - €19m (Liverpool, 2013)

-After coming through the club’s youth ranks and becoming the youngster ever PSG and Ligue 1 captain, Mamadou Sakho was undoubtedly one of Europe’s most exciting prospects in 2007.
+After coming through the club’s youth ranks and becoming the youngest ever PSG, and indeed Ligue 1 captain, Mamadou Sakho was undoubtedly one of Europe’s most exciting prospects in 2007.

-However, fast forward six years and Sakho was a player that had allowed injury, some off-the-field trouble and unconvincing performances get in the way of what was once a promising career.
+However, fast forward six years and Sakho was a player that had allowed injury, some off-field trouble and unconvincing performances get in the way of what was once a promising career.

 9. Giovani Lo Celso - €22m (Betis, 2018)

-It was at the Spanish side that Lo Celso really showed what he could do, with 16 goals and six assists in all competitions, forcing Betis to make the loan deal permanent and sign the young Argentine midfielder for €22m.
+It was at the La Liga side that Lo Celso really showed what he could do, with 16 goals and six assists in all competitions, forcing Betis to make the loan deal permanent and sign the young Argentine midfielder for €22m.

 8. Yuri Berchiche - €24m (Athletic, 2018)

-Signed as a potential solution to PSG’s problems at left-back, Yuri Berchiche arrived in Paris from Real Sociedad but having spent two seasons on loan at Eibar and clearly struggled to live up to the expectation.
+Signed as a potential solution to PSG’s problems at left-back, Yuri Berchiche arrived in the French capital from Real Sociedad but having spent two seasons on loan at Eibar, and clearly struggled to live up to the expectation.

 Sold to the men in green! 💚— Football on BT Sport (@btsportfootball) October 4, 2018